BlossomLabs/d-www/README.md

 # Omniname Contracts

-:warning: ** This code is currently under audit and should not yet be used in production. **
+:warning: ** THIS IS AN EXPERIMENTAL PROJECT.
+DO NOT USE THIS CODE IN PRODUCTION. **

 ## 1) Developing Contracts